florath/rmtoo/Readme.txt

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-rmtoo checks the given requirments and optionally outputs LaTeX source and a requirments dependency graph.
+rmtoo checks the given set of requirments and optionally outputs LaTeX source and a requirments dependency graph.

-To run this, first set the PYTHONPATH to the directoy where everything was unpacked.
+To run rmtoo, first set the PYTHONPATH to the directoy where everything was unpacked.
 (Sourcing the 'setenv.sh' from the current directory exactly does this.)
 (Note: currently rmtoo comes as a tar ball where everything is unpacked in a local directory.
 This will change in